sam-hilliard/blog-posts/006-em-vs-rem.md

 ## Sizing fonts with ems and rems

-When specifying font-sizes with ems, you are specifying value that is a scale factor of the element's parent.
+When specifying font sizes with ems, you are specifying a value that is a scale factor of the element's parent.
 For example,

 ```